This post may contain affiliate links. Please read our disclosure policy.

 And that is it, subscribe for more!

-Beef Tenderloin Tips:
+Slow Roasted Beef Tenderloin Tips:

 - Salt brining is important to tenderize the meat, draw out excess moisture on the surface creating a better crust AND it also retains more juices.
-I generally salt brine anywhere from 2-4 hours in the fridge.
+I salt brine anywhere from 2-4 hours in the fridge.

-- Reverse searing is my method of choice for Chateaubriand because as it cooks to your desired internal temp the surface dries out even more so when you do sear, it is more even and absolutely perfect.
+- Reverse searing is my method of choice because as it cooks to your desired internal temp the surface dries out even more so when you do sear, it is more even and absolutely perfect.

 - I highly recommend an in oven thermometer for precise temperature.